 This was a poignant time in Moody's life and the fire forced him to reevaluate his ministry.
 It was during this time of evaluation he realized he needed to heed the Lord's call on his life.
 For years, he had been moving forward and then asking God to support his plans.
 He knew from this point on, his call was to preach the Word of God to the world.

-In June 1872, Moody made his first trip to the United Kingdom, during which a few close contacts urged him to come back in a year.
-In June 1873, Moody, with his wife Emma, their children, good friend and musician Ira Sankey and his wife all traveled from New York to Liverpool, England.
-Moody and Sankey traveled throughout the U.K. and Ireland holding meetings, helping to fuel the revival that was slowly sweeping the region.
-Moody's visit made a lasting impression, inspiring lay people across the region to begin children's ministries and ministry training schools for women.
+In June 1872 Moody made his first trip to the United Kingdom.
+While he was there a few close contacts urged him to come back in a year.
+In June 1873, Moody and his family, and his good friend and musician Ira Sankey with his wife all traveled from New York to Liverpool, England.
+Moody and Sankey traveled throughout the UK and Ireland holding meetings, helping fuel the revival that was slowly sweeping the region.
+Moody's visit made a lasting impression, and inspired lay people across the region to begin children's ministries and ministry training schools for women.